zephinzer/ms-genesis/README.md

 ## Database

+Database migrations and seeds can be executed using the scripts found in `./provisioning`.

 ### Migrations

 Create a new directory called `db` and create a sub-directory in there named `migrations`.
 New migrations can be placed in that directory and will automatically be run.